An important note regarding this FAQ

 -Requesting a peer notetaker or transcription for lectures.

 - Requesting a live captioner or someone willing to transcribe lectures in real time so students don’t have to rely on understanding the sound.

 - Assistive Technology: FM systems, infrared and audio Induction Loop systems.
 Communication Access Real-time Translation (CART), speech to text, Phonak hearing aid, Smartpen, etc .

 - How is the College managing large classes?

-In-person teaching will be capped at 24 students.
-Classes with more than 24 students will be structured so that the number of students in a single classroom at one time does not exceed the 24-student cap.
+In-person teaching is capped at 24 students.
+Classes with more than 24 students are structured so that the number of students in a single classroom at one time does not exceed the 24-student cap.
 This might mean departments offer multiple sections of some classes, especially introductory courses.
 It might mean using a flipped-classroom approach so that students watch mini-lectures or engage with other resources outside class and meet in smaller groups for discussion.
 Classes might also be offered completely in a remote manner.

 - Will academic departments plan for online-only courses?

 Yes.
 Larger classes in particular might be safer online, or in a hybrid format such as a flipped classroom with smaller discussion-oriented meetings in person.